snotskie/ttrpg/site/src/playing.md

     - Award $3$ Blessing Dice near the start of the first session, such as after the player has introduced their character
     - Award a Blessing Die the first time each session the player succeeds a Check or wins a Contest by $5$ or more, and award each other player whose character witnessed or heard about that high win or success a Blessing Dice as well
     - Award a Blessing Die for good role play and creative solutions
-    - Award a Blessing Die each time the player rolls the "lucky number" for the session.
+    - Award a Blessing Die each time the player rolls the "lucky number" for the session, before modifications to the roll from effects or Abilities.
 To determine the lucky number, at the start of each session, roll two $d10$ and use the higher value as the lucky number for the session.
 If a $1$ is rolled on both dice this way, then there is no lucky number for the session, as it is impossible to score lower than a $2$ on rolls in this game; such sessions take place narratively on an "unlucky day"
     - Award a number of Blessing Dice at the end of sessions where players completed important milestones in the story

 ### Spending Blessing Dice